confio/tgrade-networks/README.md

 sudo mv build/tgrade /usr/local/bin
 ```

-At last, Thank you \
-As an official announcement, we can start the process at the moment:
-- gathering the correct info,
-- getting the pre-genesis file ready,
-- and submitting a gen tx in a few days.

-But we will ask you to recompile the binary once the final version of tgrade 0.10.0 is available.

 ## Setting up a Genesis Tgrade Validator - PHASE 1
-( to be announced ) - within 14.06 - 17.06

 ### Initialize your genesis and configuration files
 Initialize your genesis and configuration files for all validators nodes